sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

     The first UUID is the primary role of this administrator.

     Updating this configuration doesn't impact the sessions of already authenticated administrators, which continue to use the old configuration value.
     The new value is only used for new authentications.

+node_variables
+^^^^^^^^^^^^^^

+:Default value: Empty
+:Optional: Yes
+:From version: 2.26.0
+:Values: * INI text
+:Description:
+    This is designed to be used when this administrator is used to synchronize the configuration to a remote node.

+    The value from here is used to overwrite any configuration when applied to the remote node.